hutch-gwc/hutch-gwc.github.io/index.md

        students who come together once a week to work on fun and collaborative projects.
      </p>
      <p>
-       We are loosely affliated with the national <a href="https://girlswhocode.com/">Girls Who Code</a> organization.
+       We are loosely affiliated with the national <a href="https://girlswhocode.com/">Girls Who Code</a> organization.
      </p>
    </div>
  </div>